 |Women’s Suffrage Record||1903-1904, 1906|

 To give broader context to the social sphere of women in the late nineteenth and early twentieth centuries we have also published two papers aimed at young women and mothers.
-These titles used a mix of fiction and articles to instruct women in correct behaviour and morals.
+These titles, the Mother’s Companion and the Young Woman used a mix of fiction and articles to instruct women in correct behaviour and morals.
+And we also have another title aimed at women – The Queen – which was established as a society magazine, and gives insight into Victorian femininity, from fashions of the day, to the changes in the role of women, and their advancements in education and employment.

 One of the most iconic titles in the collection is The Suffragette.
 This title, which was renamed Britannia in October 1915, was edited by Christabel Pankhurst and began publication on Friday, 18 October 1912.
 The first issue boldly declared its reclamation of the pejorative term suffragette.